harrsh-in/2fa-auth-website/README.md

 ## 🔗 API Integration

-The website communicates with the backend server through RESTful APIs and WebSocket connections.
+The website communicates with the backend server through RESTful APIs.

 ### Authentication Flow